Why is it not popular among young people to be a Christian today? What is actually the point of Christianity?

 According to the words of Paul, Christianity has gone off track if it merely causes people to maintain a façade of holiness while they continue to be egoistical, self-righteous, and proud.
 (2 Timothy 3:2-5)

 Covered by grace and “permission to sin”

 A fundamental concept in Christianity is the forgiveness of sins.
 Thereby, Jesus showed that He loves me and I know that I love Him in return.
 But don’t you think that Jesus had a deeper intention than “only” to set me free from the guilt of my sin when He died on the cross?
-“If you love Me, keep My commandments.”
-He says in John 14:15.
+“If you love Me, keep My commandments,” He says in John 14:15.

 Everyone knows that love without action is completely useless.
 Why would that not also apply here?

 If Jesus’ grace “allows” me to backbite, lie, and have critical, demeaning thoughts about others, have I not changed forgiveness of sins into “permission to sin?”
 Realistically, then, what is the difference between me, as a member of a church, and those who are not members?
 Is it only forgiveness, which was also available before Jesus?
-(Heb.
-10:1 and 9) Do the pastors have to impose numerous rules and regulations about practical details in order to create a visible division between “them” and “us”?
+(Hebrews 10:1,9) Do the church leaders have to impose numerous rules and regulations about practical details in order to create a visible division between “them” and “us”?

 Not popular to be a Christian